grodansparadis/vscp/docs/configuring_the_vscp_daemon.md

 ## Location of the configuration file

-The daemon needs a configuration file called **vscpd.conf**.
+The daemon needs a configuration file called **vscpd.json**.
 It will not start without this file nor if the file contains invalid information.
 Normally the installation program will create a default file.

 On most machines it will be located in